shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ## Set up a VPC in your S3 bucket AWS region

-{% include info title="Disclaimer" content="Before starting, decide whether your S3 proxy will be privately accessible within your VPC or publicly accessible via the Internet and choose the relevant templates in the following instructions." %}

 You will need to deploy a VPC with the required VPC endpoint.
 We provide a [private VPC](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-vpc-s3-privatelink.yml) CloudFormation templates as starting points.
 This template create the necessary VPC, subnets and VPC endpoint.

 * Create a [new CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?#/stacks/create/template)